FAQ - Gradekeeper for iPad

 In Gradekeeper for iPad, you can copy the current open class.
 Tap the Options tab on the bottom, then tap the Subject tab at the top.
 Tap the copy button in the subject view.
 You will be asked for a new filename for the copy of this class.
 The currently open class will be saved and a new class will be created that is a copy of the that class.

 You can also use the text import feature to make classes with the same students.
 Create a text file with a list of your students.
-Copy that text file to your Dropbox or use iTunes file sharing to copy it to your iPad.
+Upload that text file to your Dropbox.
 Open the text file from the classes view.
 This creates a new class with those students.
 Repeat this process for each additional class you want.

 Can I use a third party keyboard with the iPad app?